ikemen-engine/Ikemen-GO/README.md

 This will create a new folder with Ikemen code.

+Move to downloaded folder:

+`cd Ikemen-GO-Plus`

+Execute get.sh to download Ikemen dependencies (it takes a while):

+`./get.sh`

 FINALLY, Ikemen can be compiled executing `build.bat` double clicking it or using cmd:

 `./build.bat`